Trumpchi GS4: Facelift

-Second generation (A39)
+Second generation (A39) (2019)

 The second generation Trumpchi GS4 debuted in September 2019.
-The production model was available to the Chinese market in November 2019, with the power coming from a 1.5 liter turbo engine producing 169hp and 265N·m.
+The production model was available to the Chinese market in November 2019, with the power coming from a 1.5 liter turbo engine producing 169 hp and 265N·m.
 The transmission is a third generation 6-speed automatic transmission supplied by Aisin.

 Trumpchi GS4 II PHEV

 The plug-in hybrid version of the second generation GS4, the GS4 II PHEV was launched in April 2020.
-It is powered by a 1.5T liter turbo engine producing 150hp and 220N·m with the electric motor adding an additional 177hp.
+It is powered by a 1.5T liter turbo engine producing 150 hp and 220N·m with the electric motor adding an additional 177 hp.
 The battery capacity is 13kWh and is supplier by CATL.
-The pure electric range is 61km rated by NEDC.
+The pure electric range is 61 km rated by NEDC.

 Trumpchi GS4 Coupe

-A fastback version of the second generation GS4 model called the Trumpchi GS4 Coupe was launched with GS4 second generation.
-It uses the same engine as the regular GS4 but transmission is replaced by a 7-speed Wet dual clutch transmission called 7WDCT.
+A fastback version of the second generation GS4 model was launched.
+It uses the same engine as the regular GS4, but the transmission is replaced by a 7-speed dual-clutch transmission.

 Trumpchi GS4 Plus

-The 2021 facelift of the second generation Trumpchi GS5 was renamed to Trumpchi GS4 Plus.
-The Trumpchi GS4 Plus features completely redesigned front and rear ends and restyled 19-inch alloys, while the interior still heavily resembles the interior of the second generation GS5.
+The 2021 facelift of the second generation GS5 was renamed to Trumpchi GS4 Plus.
+It features completely redesigned front and rear ends and restyled 19-inch alloys, while the interior still heavily resembles the interior of the second generation GS5.

+Third generation (GS4 Max) (2024)

+In March 2024, Trumpchi announced the third generation of GS4 which marketed as GS4 Max, a redesigned variant of Trumpchi Emkoo.

+The GS4 Max equipped with 1.5 litre turbocharged engine, mated with a 7-speed dual clutch transmission which produces 130 kW and maximum torque of 270 Nm.
+Trumpchi claimed it has the fuel consumption of 6.8L/100km under WLTC with 800 km of range.
+The GS4 Max will integrate the GS4 product line and replace the second generation of GS4 and GS4 Plus.